SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 We then submitted the Verifiable Presentation about our identity to the Gaia-X Compliance Service and received our first Gaia-X Compliance VC attesting its compliance.
 To expand on this, in the final steps we created an additional Gaia-X Credential for the Service Offering class to represent our services and built another Verifiable Presentation based on it.

-At the end we briefly presented tools developed by the SCS project to automate Gaia-X Credential generation that cover most of the manual steps described in this post.
+At the end we briefly presented tools developed by the SCS project to automate Gaia-X Credential generation for SCS infrastructures, which cover most of the manual steps described in this blog post.

 The created Gaia-X Credentials can later be registered in the [Federated Catalogues of Gaia-X](https://docs.gaia-x.eu/technical-committee/architecture-document/22.10/federation_service/#federated-catalogue) to make them discoverable for consumers within the Gaia-X ecosystem.